What should I do if my visa is expiring soon?

 Are there processing timeframes you need to account for?

-Would advice from an immigration lawyer Australia specialist help clarify your options?
+Would advice from an immigration lawyer specialist help clarify your options?

 What you can do next and how LawConnect can help

-Research whether your current visa can be extended or if you need to apply for a new visa
+people often look into whether a current visa can be extended or whether a new visa application is required

-Identify what documents you'll need to gather (passport, employment letters, financial records, etc.)
+people often consider which documents may be relevant (passport, employment letters, financial records, etc.)

-Consider your circumstances and whether you meet the eligibility criteria for other visa categories
+people often reflect on individual circumstances and whether eligibility criteria for other visa categories may be met

-Calculate how long visa processing might take and work backwards from your expiry date
+people often consider how long visa processing might take in relation to the expiry date

-Seek clarity on whether you might be eligible for a bridging visa Australia while waiting for an outcome
+people often look into whether eligibility for a bridging visa may apply while waiting for an outcome

 How LawConnect can help

-Visa expiry dates can create uncertainty and time pressure.
-Many people in your situation need clarity on what options are available and what steps they should take first.
+Visa expiry dates are connected to particular stages of proceedings and can create uncertainty.
+Many people in similar situations look for clarity on what options are available and how various steps generally fit together.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you better understand general visa concepts, common situations people face, and the range of options that may be available in Australia.

 Our AI tool is designed to help you gather information and identify questions you may need answered, but it doesn't provide legal advice tailored to your specific circumstances.
-Only a licensed lawyer can assess your particular situation and advise you on the best course of action.
+A licensed lawyer can assess a person's particular situation and provide advice relevant to their circumstances.

 Not sure what visa steps to take?